Located at the United States Embassy in Panama, the Regional English Language Office (RELO) is part of the Public Affairs section.

 Click on the button to view our events.

 Looking for more opportunities to learn English?
 Looking to meet other English language learners from around the world?
-If so, then become a fan of the American English at State Facebook page!
+If so, then become a fan of the American English Facebook page!

 American English for Educators is a Facebook page that provides a forum for English language educators and posts relevant TEFL/TESOL-related information, including professional development opportunities and practical classroom materials.